julienduchesne/pull-request-reminder/README.md

 ### Supported message handlers
 * Slack
-    * Posts to the channel and pings the PR owner when it is ready to merge
+    * Posts to the given channel a list of all PRs still needing approvals and pings the owner when a PR is ready to merge
-    * Simply posts to the channel when the PR still needs approvers
+    * Alternatively, sends personalized messages to all the concerned team members (those who need to act on a PR)
 ![Slack](https://github.com/julienduchesne/pull-request-reminder/raw/master/slack.png)

 ## Configuration